 More science communication efforts should be rolled out and this must be championed by scientists and healthcare professionals in African countries.
 A good example of this is already happening in South Africa with Eh!Woza, a transdisciplinary organisation initiated by biomedical experts and artists at the University of Cape Town.
 The initiative uses high impact biomedical research to produce health-related media that counters false information, encourage positive health-seeking behaviour, engender trust, and ultimately decrease stigma.

 Media studies scholar Herman Wasserman outlines a number of ways this can be done.
 Apart from methods such as identification responses (debunking, fact-checking, investigative reports) and formal research, Wasserman recommends the creation of spaces for dialogue, discussion, and questions, by engaging civil society, faith communities, and family networks.

 In addition, bad information will need to be increasingly countered with good information, although it is important to establish efficacy within context (issues of trust, access, mode of delivery).
 Enlisting citizens’ help to spread accurate science-based information as a form of civic responsibility is crucial.
 This means that top-down, one-directional communication will not work especially when people are already skeptical of state authority.

 My conversation with the Uber driver is an example of such civic dialogue.
 My engagement with him provided the opportunity for him to learn about the benefits of vaccination and the dangers of not taking it.
 As I disembarked from the vehicle that day, the driver was full of thanks for providing scientifically accurate information, with promises that he and his family would take the vaccine when it becomes available.

+This publication benefited from a grant by the Carnegie Corporation of New York, which supports the author's current work at HUMA.
 The views expressed in this article are those of the author and do not necessarily reflect Corona Times' editorial stance, or the position of any institution or association.